 The Montana Youth Apprenticeship Partnership (MYAP) was created with a grant from Partnership to Advance Youth Apprenticeship (PAYA) that AJAY MT helped secure in 2019.
 One of our statewide partners, Reach Higher Montana, oversees the grant implementation and programming.

 MYAP has successfully completed Phase I of the Partnership to Advance Youth Apprenticeship (PAYA) grant deliverables which included development of MYAP’s 5-year strategic plan for statewide expansion.
-PAYA invited MYAP to apply for Phase II funding to continue with statewide expansion of the program.
-MYAP has submitted the Phase II funding application with anticipation of receiving another round of funding from PAYA in early 2021.
+PAYA invited MYAP to apply for Phase II funding to continue with statewide expansion of the program, and MYAP received Phase II funding in 2021!

 MYAP is a partnership of employers, educators, government agencies, and community partners working to increase opportunities for Montana’s youth to prepare for in-demand careers through youth apprenticeship programs.